Epistaxis (Nosebleeds)

 After nasal packing:

-• Admit the person to hospital for observation
+• Admit for observation

 Advise the person on first aid measures to control bleeding during an acute episode